Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: Numerical analysis

+where the fitted parameters $\alpha_{1,2,3}$ are taken from reference~\cite{Yao:2021pyf}.
+The decay constants, coupling constants and Wilson coefficient $a_1$ are collected into Tab.\,\ref{tab:input1}.
+The coupling constants $g_{\text{ $T_{\text{ $\eta_c D^*$}}$}}$ and $g_{\text{ $T_{\text{ $J/\psi D^*$}}$}}$ between the molecular states $cc\bar c\bar q$ state and their constituent can be obtained by Eq.\,(\ref{eq3}).
+The couplings does not vary significantly with the scale parameter $\Lambda_T$.
+We take $\Lambda_T$ from 0.8 to 1.2 GeV, the variation in the strong coupling constant is less than $6\%$.
+The three-meson strong couplings constants are derived from the SU(4) flavor symmetry analysis.
+It should be emphasized that incorporating $\text{SU}(4)$ flavor symmetry breaking effects into our calculation is challenging, as this symmetry serves as the foundation of the hadronic effective Lagrangian we employ.
+Nevertheless, to assess how potential uncertainties in these parameters, we varied the coupling constants by $\pm 10\%$ in the numerical analysis.

-In the schemes of molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$, the production branching ratios from $B_c$ meson are shown in Tab.~\ref{tab:pro}, where we take cutoff parameter $\alpha_m=0.4$ and binding energy $\epsilon= 5, 10, 20$ MeV.
+{In the schemes of molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$, the production branching ratios from $B_c$ meson are listed in Tab.~\ref{tab:pro}, where we take cutoff parameter $\alpha_m=0.4 $GeV and binding energy $\epsilon= 5, 10, 20$ MeV.
 Besides, the decay widths are obtained in Tab.~\ref{tab:dec}, in which the results not provided are mainly forbidden by the effect of phase space.
-We can make several analyses based on the results above. \begin{itemize} \item Generally, the production branching ratios under $T_{\eta_c D^*}$ molecular configuration are larger than those with molecule $T_{J/\psi D^*}$.
-Specifically, the branching ratios of two Cabibbo-allowed processes $B_c^+ \to \overline K^{*0} T_{J/\psi D^*}^{+}$ and $B_c^+ \to K^{*+} T_{J/\psi D^*}^{0}$, can reach the order of $10^{-4}$.
+For completeness, the dependence of the production branching ratios and the two-body decay widths of the four-quark states on the cutoff parameter $\alpha_m$ are shown in Fig.\ref{fig:production} and Fig.\ref{fig:alphaTcdecay}, respectively, with $\alpha_m$ varying in the range of $100-450$ MeV~\cite{Cheng:2004ru}.
+Note that the widths of three-body decays are generally small, especially for processes with only loop-diagram contributions, and they depend very weakly on $\alpha_m$, though a slight increasing trend is observed as $\alpha_m$ increases.}